ChingWhee/tp/docs/DeveloperGuide.md

 ### Commands Component
 ![Logic UML diagram](diagrams/logic.png)

-The commands package is responsible for encapsulating user actions and system operations as individual command classes.
-Each command represents a specific operation that the application can perform, such as modifying data, navigating between screens, or executing specific tasks.
+The `commands` package encapsulates all user-triggered operations in the application.
+Each class in this package represents a specific action the user can perform, such as editing data, navigating between screens, or executing logic (e.g., cooking a recipe).

-All commands in this package inherit from a common parent class, typically named Command.
-This design ensures consistency and reusability across the application by enforcing a standard structure for all commands.
+All commands inherit from a common abstract superclass, `Command`, which defines a consistent interface through the `execute()` methods.
+This design promotes uniformity, extensibility, and separation of concerns within the application.

+#### Overview

+Each command class:
+- Encapsulates a **single user action or system behavior**.
+- Implements one or both variants of the `execute()` method:
+  - `execute()` – for screen-related or global commands.
+  - `execute(Catalogue<?> catalogue)` – for commands that operate on data structures like inventory or recipe books.
+- Returns a `CommandResult`, which carries output feedback and optionally a screen transition (`ScreenState`).

-Key Features of the commands Package
+#### Key Features
-Encapsulation: Each command encapsulates a single operation or behavior.
+- Encapsulation: Each command encapsulates a single operation or behavior.
-Extensibility: New commands can be added easily by extending the Command class.
+- Extensibility: New commands can be added easily by extending the Command class.
-Reusability: Commands are decoupled from the UI, making them reusable across different parts of the application.
+- Reusability: Commands are decoupled from the UI, making them reusable across different parts of the application.
-Standardized Execution: All commands implement the execute() method, which defines the specific logic for the command.
+- Standardized Execution: All commands implement the execute() method, which defines the specific logic for the command.

-Example: CookRecipeCommand
+#### Example: `CookRecipeCommand`

-The CookRecipeCommand class is an example of a command that inherits from the Command class.
-It represents the action of "cooking" a recipe, which might involve deducting ingredients from inventory or updating the application state.
+The `CookRecipeCommand` represents the action of cooking a selected recipe, which involves inventory updates and missing ingredient checks.

-Explanation of CookRecipeCommand
+**Constructor**:
-Constructor: Accepts the name of the recipe to be cooked as a parameter. execute() Method:
+- Accepts the name of the recipe to cook.

-Calls the RecipeManager.cookRecipe() method to perform the cooking operation.
+**`execute(Catalogue<?> catalogue)` Method**:
+- Retrieves the inventory and recipe.
+- Checks if all ingredients are available.
+- If so, deducts them from the inventory.
-Returns a CommandResult with a success or failure message, depending on the outcome.
+- Returns a `CommandResult` with a success message, or a failure message listing missing ingredients.

-Summary
+#### Summary
 The commands package provides a structured way to define and execute operations in the application.
 By inheriting from the Command class, each command ensures consistency and adheres to the application's design principles.
 The CookRecipeCommand is a concrete example of how commands are implemented to perform specific tasks.

 ### UI Component
 ![UI UML diagram](diagrams/ui.png)